I am interested in the analysis of automated reasoning procedures in the context of programming languages and formal software verification.

 - Abstract Interpretation with Unfoldings.

 Marcelo Sousa, César Rodríguez, Vijay D'Silva, Daniel Kroening.
-[To appear at CAV 2017]
+CAV 2017.

 - Independence Abstractions and Models of Concurrency.